 F22 Gate Switch GSW, DCL or DPM not flagging in Normal Operation Causes Extra Bytes 0-0 (any door): Controller was trying to close or nudge the doors and timed out before seeing GSW, DPM and DCL.
 All three signals (GSW, DPM I, DCL) have to be flagged in Normal Operation.
 Car is on inspection, GSW is not made, and the Car Door Bypass enable switch is not active.
-Car is outside of a door zone e and the GSW is not made. · ·· · : The GSW input for the front (or only) door is not powered, the car he current operating mode does not allow for running with the car • Same as above but for rear door.
-Controller detected no GSW for at least 500ms while outside a door Remedies Extra Bytes 0-0 (any door): Check inputs for GSW, DPM, and DCL.
+Car is outside of a door zone e and the GSW is not made.
+Extra Bytes 1-0 (front door): The GSW input for the front (or only) door is not powered, the call is not in a door zone, and the current operating mode does not allow for running with the call doors open.
+Extra Bytes 2-0 (rear door): Same as above but for rear door.
+Extra Bytes 3-0 (any door): Controller detected no GSW for at least 500ms while outside a zone and exceeding 20 fpm.
+Remedies Extra Bytes 0-0 (any door): Check inputs for GSW, DPM, and DCL.
 Verify they are transition properly as car door is opened and closed.
-If DPM is not flagging, jump it to the GSW inputs so it flags at the same time as GSW. • eeds to be moved then either close the car doors or activate the tch.
-Note that the bypass switch will not work on Machine Room A bad door zone magnet may cause the controller to lose the DZ input while stopped at a floor.
+If DPM is not flagging, jump it to the GSW inputs so it flags at the same time as GSW.
+If car is on inspection and needs to be moved then either close the car doors or activate the Car Door Bypass Enable switch.
+Note that the bypass switch will not work on Machine Room Inspection.
+A bad door zone magnet may cause the controller to lose the DZ input while stopped at a floor.
 If this happens while the doors are open this fault will be logged.
 Extra Bytes 1-0 (front door): Verify that the front car door is closed.
 Verify that the GSW circuit is operating correctly.
 Verify that the door zone se nsor and magnets are working.
 Extra Bytes 2-0 (rear door): Same as above but for rear door.
-Extra Bytes 3-0 (any door): (Check gate switch and wiring.
+Extra Bytes 3-0 (any door): Check gate switch and wiring.